YonLiud/Folder-Encrytion-Tool/README.md

-# LFES- Light Folder Encryption System
+# FET - Folder Encryption Tool

 ## About